jerempjerem/opensea-stream-py/README.md

 ```

-You can change the color, the footer and the thumbnail of the webhook with this following arguments:
+You can change the color, the footer and the thumbnail of the webhook with the following arguments:

 ```python
 from opensea_sdk import *